Now for the new political position hinted at in my Russell Brand entries, profusely hyperlinked for your encyclopedic pleasure:

 Aquarianarchy incorporates some long-term tenets of libertarianism while acknowledging their short-term impracticality (From Fashion Anarchy to German Socialism).

 Overall, Aquarianarchy draws most on the pre-1980s liberals of the hippie and post-hippie era.
 Remove all conventional chains on speech, self-expression, and modes of social organization.
-Basically, if it breaks down binaries and demographic walls and foregrounds our shared humanness, if it encourages unfiltered free expression without fear of faux pas or shaming, if it welcomes those who disagree as well as those who agree with us to the table, if it promotes a vision that steers our tottering planet away from “jittery materialism” (Brand, p.
+Basically, if it breaks down demographic walls and foregrounds our shared humanness, if it encourages unfiltered free expression without fear of faux pas or shaming, if it welcomes those who disagree as well as those who agree with us to the table, if it promotes a vision that steers our tottering planet away from “jittery materialism” (Brand, p.
 106) toward a sustainable ecology and human values, it’s part of the general plan.

 And that “little extra anarchy” I promised comes at the expense (superficially at least) of some of my liberal brothers and sisters.
 I.e., against current liberal trends that subtly reinforce a “separate but equal” ideology, Aquarianarchy re-seizes the full integrationist torch of the 60s with an anarchist vigor, advocating every form of cultural appropriation in every direction.
 Think of it as the cultural correlative of private property.
 Bust open the cultural lockboxes and play with each other’s stuff, continually wear the other’s shoes – black, white, female, male, every ethnicity and sexual orientation – incorporate, collaborate, and share a laugh when cultural cross-pollination becomes clumsy, as it often will.
 Distrust any form of liberalism (or conservatism) that says we need to respect walls of separation.
 Bust the whole thing wide open.
 I think that little bit of anarchy is prerequisite to the revolutionary change we need when the current age collapses.